 - Phase 4: Enable e-Access and Adjust Policies.
 Librarians reconnect digitized copies or purchased copies into the catalog.
 Shared print and shared digital program agreements are negotiated and enabled in discovery, access, and collection management capabilities.
 Librarians and the faculty library committee revise the collection development policy to steer development of the collections in the future in terms of subjects, formats, number of copies, and reliance on library partners.

-First floor (lower level) stacks and study spaces will be closed to patrons from July 1st - November 23rd.
-These dates are estimates and may change.
+First floor (lower level) stacks and study spaces will be closed to patrons during the Fall Semester.

 The SFTS van retrieves and delivers materials twice weekly, on Mondays and Thursdays.

 After the alteration, the library will evaluate demand and explore more frequent deliveries.

 The collections currently occupy approximately 26,000 linear feet on 2 floors and the future shelving space is approximately 18,000 linear feet, so we must reduce the collection by about 8,000-9,000 linear feet.